1. Parliamentary Procedure:

 5. Order of Business or Agenda:

-This is your programme of things to be done.
-An agenda shall be prepared for each meeting by the President, Secretary or some other member of the Executive.
-Where possible the agenda should be circulated in advance so that members arrive at meetings prepare to discuss topics.
+This is your program of things to be done.
+An agenda shall be prepared for each meeting by the President, Secretary, Chairperson or some other member of the Executive.
+Where possible the agenda should be circulated in advance so that members arrive at meetings prepared to discuss topics.
 To accomplish this when members are solicited for suggested items to be included in the agenda a deadline should be established.
-The President should stick to this unless, in his opinion, the situation warrants immediate discussion of a particular subject.
-Pre informed members are a real time saver at meetings.
+The Chair should stick to this unless, in his opinion, the situation warrants immediate discussion of a particular subject.
+Pre-informed members are a real time saver at meetings.

 All Locals must keep proper minutes recording their resolutions and the proceedings of their meetings.
 At the appropriate time in the order of business the Secretary reads the minutes of the previous meeting and the President requests a motion of acceptance from the floor.